-The minimum requirement is 33 semester hours of work, six of which are allotted for the thesis.
 The program requires a core of courses in research methodology and then allows students to take courses in content areas such as health communication, intercultural communication, interpersonal communication, mass communication, organizational communication, public communication, and rhetorical communication.
+In addition, the department provides work in communication ethics, communication technologies, and argumentation.